We’ve compiled some FAQs to help guide you through our Family by Co program.

 Screening and retrieval

 Our team screens donors through a rigorous, multi-step process to ensure each person is qualified and prepared to become an egg donor, going above and beyond FDA and ASRM-recommended screening guidelines.
 Before donors can be listed on our platform, we review their personal and family medical history and collect information on their lifestyle and behavioral habits.
-Most importantly, we work with every donor to get at the core of who she is as a person — her values, her goals, her personality.
+We also obtain AMH results for most donors before they match.
+Most importantly, we meet 1:1 with every donor to get at the core of who she is as a person — her values, her goals, her personality.
 This allows us to provide you with the most thoughtful match possible.

 Once you move forward with a match, the donor will undergo a physical examination, psychological evaluation, and full genetic screen.
 Your doctor will review these results and give us the green light to move forward.
 We will also ensure that donors are screened for background and education checks.